mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *Arrival timestamps*: If the QUIC connection uses a timestamp extension like
   {{I-D.draft-smith-quic-receive-ts}} or {{I-D.draft-huitema-quic-ts}}, the
   arrival timestamps or one-way delays SHOULD be exposed to the application.
+* *Bandwidth Estimation*: If congestion control is done at the transport layer in the QUIC implementation, the QUIC implementation SHOULD expose an estimation of the currently available bandwidth to the application.
+Exposing the bandwidth estimation avoids the implementation of an additional bandwidth estimation algorithm in the application.
 * *ECN*: If ECN marks are available, they SHOULD be exposed to the application.

 ## Functions to be exposed by QUIC {#quic-api-write}